brigonzalez/DORAmeter/README.md

 }
 ```

-This project is still a WIP
+This project is still a WIP.

+This project is also being used for testing the relationship between test suite quality and test suite fragility.
+More info on that [here](https://github.com/brigonzalez/DORAmeter/wiki/Test-Suite-Quality-vs-Test-Suite-Fragility-Experiment)